 Can I download the Trase data?

 Yes!
 Please visit the data portal to download Trase data either as bulk downloads or filtered according to your interest.
-Please do keep us posted on how you use our data and any insights you gain that can help us improve the platform.
+Please let us know how you use our data and share any insights you gain that can help us improve the platform.

 How do I find out more about Trase and its evolving capabilities?

-Please sign up for our newsletter in the footer of this page.
-We promise not to send lots of emails, just significant new announcements.
+Please sign up for our quarterly newsletter.
+We promise not to send lots of emails, just significant announcements.